nuxt-modules/og-image/README.md

 })
 ```

-To have routes included in the sitemap.xml automatically, they need to be pre-rendered by Nitro.
+To have routes included for og:image creation automatically, they need to be pre-rendered by Nitro.

 ```ts
 export default defineNuxtConfig({